Hi! I'm Logan.

 What the hell is a technical philosopher?
 It turns out you can describe yourself however you want, and this is the most concise way that I know of to express the following: the questions that interest me the most tend to fall into the domain of philosophy, but the methods that interest me the most are those of science and mathematics.
 The work that interests me is technical work with philosophical implications.
 (The label may be pretentious, fine — at least it's expressive!)

 This site is about me — my thoughts, my contact info, my own little simulacrum — but it's made for the both of us.
 The explicit overarching goal of this site is for it to signal various interests and preoccupations to you, in hopes that you'll reach out and we can talk about them.
-I haven't had the time recently to maintain this site, though, so I'm putting an extended introduction page here and temporarily disclaiming the rest as outdated, though you're free to poke around with URLs if you want.
+I haven't had the time recently to maintain this site, though, so I'm putting an extended introduction page here and temporarily disclaiming the rest as outdated, though you're free to poke around with URLs or on the index if you want.
+Update Feb 16: I just published a new blog post, Retrospectives on Treehacks, and a little bit of Clownishness.
+Feel free to check that out too!

 (Note that I've gotten feedback that people who saw my site before they met me in person were surprised at the discrepancy, so maybe adjust your impression of me slightly in the direction of more unseriousness.)